-Also retitled Dirty Mary, Kaplan’s breakthrough film engages in dark and surreal humor and showcases Bernadette Lafont (The Mother and the Whore et al.) as Marie, a suddenly orphaned young woman who learns to use her village’s hypocrisy to her own advantage—sexually and otherwise.
+Also retitled Dirty Mary, Nelly Kaplan’s breakthrough film engages in dark and surreal humor, showcasing Bernadette Lafont (The Mother and the Whore et al.) as Marie, a suddenly orphaned young woman who learns to use her village’s hypocrisy to her own advantage—sexually and otherwise.
 As Kaplan notes, the movie is “the story of a modern-day witch who is not burned by inquisitors; it is she who burns them.”
 With Michel Constantin (The Inglorious Bastards).

 “A Very Curious Girl remains an exhilaratingly feminist film that is well worth reviving for a new audience today.” —Laura Mulvey

 “Insolence raised to the status of art… the same atmosphere as in the best films of Luis Buñuel.” —Pablo Picasso